Loss minimization and parameter estimation with heavy tails: The Core Techniques

 The first abstraction captures the generation of candidate solutions obtained from independent subsamples.
 We assume there is an oracle $\APPROX_{\rho,\veps}$ which satisfies the following assumptions. \begin{assumption} A query to $\APPROX_{\rho,\veps}$ returns a random $\vw \in \X$ such that

 \end{assumption} Note that the $2/3$ could be replaced by another constant larger than half; we have not optimized the constants.
-The second assumption regards statistical independence. \begin{assumption} The random responses of $\APPROX_{\rho,\veps}$ are statistically independent. \end{assumption}
+The second assumption regards statistical independence.
+For an integer $k$, let $\vw_1,\ldots,\vw_k$ be responses to $k$ separate queries to $\APPROX_{\rho,\veps}$. \begin{assumption} $\vw_1,\ldots,\vw_k$ are statistically independent. \end{assumption}

-The proposed procedure, given in \algref{main}, generates $k$ candidate solutions by querying $\APPROX_{\rho,\veps}$ $k$ times, and then selects a single candidate using a generalization of the median.
+The proposed procedure, given in \algref{main}, generates $k$ candidate solutions by querying $\APPROX_{\rho,\veps}$ $k$ times, and then selecting a single candidate using a generalization of the median.
 Specifically, for each $i \in [k]$, the smallest ball centered at $\vw_i$ that contains more than half of $\{ \vw_1, \vw_2, \dotsc, \vw_k \}$ is determined; the $\vw_i$ with the smallest such ball is returned.
+If there are multiple such $\vw_i$ with the smallest radius ball, any one of them may be selected.
 This selection method is a Robust Distance Approximation procedure.
 The proof is given below and illustrated in \figref{proof}. \cite{NY} proposed a similar technique, however their formulation relies on knowledge of $\veps$.

 \begin{proposition} Let $r_i := \min\{ r \geq 0 : |\ball_\rho(\vw_i,r) \cap W| > k/2 \}$.
 Selecting $\vw_{i_\opt}$ such that $i_\opt = \argmin_i r_i$ is a Robust Distance Approximation procedure with $C_0 = 3$. \end{proposition} \begin{proof} Assume that $\omed(w_\opt, 0) \leq \veps$.
 Then $|\ball_\rho(\vw_\opt,\veps) \cap W| > k/2$.
 For any $\vv \in \ball_\rho(\vw_\opt,\veps) \cap W$, by the triangle inequality, $|\ball_\rho(\vv,2\veps) \cap W| > k/2$.
 This implies that $r_{i_\opt} \leq 2\veps$, and so $|\ball_\rho(\vw_{i_\opt},2\veps) \cap W| > k/2$.
 By the pigeonhole principle, $\ball_\rho(\vw_\opt,\veps) \cap \ball_\rho(\vw_{i_\opt},2\veps) \neq\emptyset$.
 Therefore, by the triangle inequality again, $\rho(\vw_\opt,\vw_{i_\opt}) \leq 3\veps$. \end{proof}